mvpkit/mvp-api/README.md

 # MVP Starterkit API is a rapid development API framework for shipping out MVP projects fast.
 > It's built as a rapid development framework built on top of Nest.js.
-> Suitable for MVPs, SaaS, and other startups and projects.
+> Suitable for MVPs, SaaS, and other startup projects.

 ### Why you'll love it
 - pre-configured Config, Auth, User, Post modules